 Yes.
-For WRS annuitants, 40.65 disability or LTDI recipients, or their surviving insured dependents, if you are eligible to use your sick leave credits, you may elect to delay use (escrow) or initiate use (unescrow) of sick leave credits annually.
+For Wisconsin Retirement System retirees, 40.65 disability or LTDI recipients, or their surviving insured dependents, if you are eligible to use your sick leave credits, you may elect to delay use (escrow) or initiate use (unescrow) of sick leave credits annually.
 In order to escrow, you must certify that you have health coverage comparable to the State of Wisconsin's IYC Access Health Plan.
 You may escrow only once during a calendar year, and your credits will be in escrow the first of the month following receipt of the Sick Leave Escrow Application (ET-4305).
-You may unescrow during It's Your Choice Open Enrollment period for coverage effective January 1 of the following year or the first of the month in the following year that you select.
+You may unescrow during It's Your Choice open enrollment period for coverage effective January 1 of the following year or the first of the month in the following year that you select.
 In addition, if you lose eligibility for your comparable coverage (not voluntary cancellation) or the contribution for it (if it is an employer sponsored health plan), you may unescrow (re-enroll) by filing an application within 30 days of the loss.
-(See the Sick Leave Conversion Credit Program (ET-4132) brochure for more information or contact ETF at 1-877-533-5020.)
+(See the Sick Leave Conversion Credit Program (ET-4132) brochure for more information or contact ETF.)

 (State only) If you are an employee who deferred coverage and who wants to preserve your sick leave credits for later use, you may enroll for coverage in the IYC Access Health Plan 30 days prior to retirement.

 If you occupy a seasonal position and do not receive pay between the end of one term of service and the beginning of another, your coverage may continue if you authorize a payroll deduction before your earnings are interrupted or make other provisions to pay premiums in advance.
 Accumulated sick leave credits may be used to pay premium for up to five years.
 A written request to use sick leave credit must be submitted to your benefits/payroll/personnel office before the date of layoff.